-The Chapter Councillors retiring in accordance with sub-clause 10.9(a)10.9.1 will be those who have been longest in office, provided that where two or more such Chapter Councillors became Chapter Councillors on the same day, the Chapter Councillors to retire will be determined by the relevant Chapter President.
+The Chapter Councillors retiring in accordance with sub-clause 10.9(a) will be those who have been longest in office, provided that where two or more such Chapter Councillors became Chapter Councillors on the same day, the Chapter Councillors to retire will be determined by the relevant Chapter President.

 A retiring Chapter Councillor is eligible for re-election without the necessity of giving any previous notice of their intention to submit themselves for re-election.
-Any Chapter Councillor retiring under this clause is also eligible for appointment in accordance with clause 10.3 or to represent a Division under sub-clause 10.1.1B.
+Any Chapter Councillor retiring under this clause is also eligible for appointment in accordance with clause 10.3 or to represent a Division under sub-clause 10.1(a)(i)(C).

-The term of office of a Chapter Councillor, or a person’s entitlement to sit on Chapter Council in accordance with sub-clause 10.1.1B, commences at the first Chapter Council meeting of the calendar year, irrespective of any other term of office held by the person in accordance with this Constitution.
+The term of office of a Chapter Councillor, or a person’s entitlement to sit on Chapter Council in accordance with sub-clause 10.1(a), commences at the first Chapter Council meeting of the calendar year, irrespective of any other term of office held by the person in accordance with this Constitution.
+The Board, in consultation with National Council, may determine the commencement date from time to time.

 Casual vacancies in Chapter Councils